python/cpython/Doc/library/fnmatch.rst

       >>> reobj.match('foobar.txt')
       <re.Match object; span=(0, 10), match='foobar.txt'>

-   A sequence of path separator characters may be supplied to the *seps* argument.
-If given, the separators are used to split the pattern into segments, where:
+   A path separator character may be supplied to the *sep* argument.
+If given, the separator is sed to split the pattern into segments, where:

    - A ``*`` pattern segment matches precisely one path segment.
    - A ``**`` pattern segment matches any number of path segments.